Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/outputs.rst

 .. topic:: Profiling report

-    If one uses the `--profiling` option flag, `MIALSRTK` monitors the computational resources used by each interface / node of the workflow, It generates in each subject's ``logs/`` subfolder a ``sub-01_rec-SR_id-1_desc-profiling_log.html`` file which reports run times, number of executed threads, and amount of used memory in the form of the following HTML gantt chart:
+    The `--profiling` option flag enables `MIALSRTK` to monitor the computational resources used by each interface / node of the workflow.
+    It generates in each subject's ``logs/`` subfolder a ``sub-01_rec-SR_id-1_desc-profiling_log.html`` file which reports run times, number of executed threads, and amount of used memory in the form of the following HTML gantt chart: